-The best way to try to prevent the spread of germs is to encourage frequent hand washing, even when kids feel well.
+The best way to prevent the spread of germs is to encourage kids to wash their hands well and often, even when they feel well.
 Kids should wash their hands after playing outside, before eating, after coughing or sneezing, and after going to the bathroom.

 |National Institutes of Health's National Institute of Allergy and Infectious Diseases (NIAID) The National Institute of Allergy and Infectious Diseases (NIAID) conducts and supports basic and applied research to better understand, treat, and ultimately prevent infectious, immunologic, and allergic diseases.|